Demi-urge/menace_sandbox/README.md

 `SELF_TEST_DISABLE_ORPHANS=1` or pass `--include-orphans` to skip them.
-Recursion through orphan dependencies is enabled by default; set `SELF_TEST_RECURSIVE_ORPHANS=0` or `SANDBOX_RECURSIVE_ORPHANS=0`, or pass `--no-recursive-orphans` to turn off dependency scanning.
+Recursion through orphan dependencies is enabled by default; set `SELF_TEST_RECURSIVE_ORPHANS=0` or `SANDBOX_RECURSIVE_ORPHANS=0`, or pass `--no-recursive-include` to turn off dependency scanning.
 Disable automatic discovery with
 `SELF_TEST_DISCOVER_ORPHANS=0` or `--discover-orphans`.
 When launched via `run_autonomous.py` newly discovered files are written to